HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/compare-anon-structures.md

             throw new Error('Could not extract TAnonymous from $typeOfReference!', reference.pos);
         }
       default:
-        throw new Error('Expected TAnonymous instead of $typeOfReference!', reference.pos);
+        throw new Error('Expected TAnonymous or TType instead of $typeOfReference!', reference.pos);
     }

+    // For each field in reference object,
+    //   create an expression corresponding to
+    //   reference.field == shouldHave.field
     for (field in fieldsToCheck) {
       conds.push( { expr : EBinop(OpEq,
                     { expr : EField(reference, field.toString()) , pos : curPos},